envelope-zero/frontend/CONTRIBUTING.md

 npm run test

 # If you want to see your browser go wrooom and inspect the tests in detail, use this.
-# Note that you'll need to select Chrome or Chromium as browser since neither Electron nor Firefox support Month pickers as of now
+# Note that you'll need to select Electron
 npm run test:watch

 # To run only a specific test, use